henrikrxn/henrikrxn.github.io/src/henrikrxn.github.io/input/blog/Wasi-dotnet-10/index.md

 that can be used to embed Wasmtime in .NET projects to load and call Wasm (and wat) files.

-THe project used to be updated to latest Wasmtime on a regular basis, but `wasmtime-dotnet` hasn't had a release for more than a year and is still at 22.0.0, which is quite a long way from the latest release of Wasmtime, which is 35.0.0.
+The project used to be updated to latest Wasmtime on a regular basis, but `wasmtime-dotnet` hasn't had a release for more than a year and is still at 22.0.0, which is quite a long way from the latest release of Wasmtime, which is 35.0.0.